Bashir Maan

 Bashir Maan CBE (22 October 1926 – 20 December 2019) was a Pakistani-Scottish politician, businessman, judge, community worker and writer.
 In 1970 he became the first Muslim to be elected to a representative office in the United Kingdom, serving as a Labour Party councillor for the Kingston ward of the City of Glasgow Corporation.

 Early life

 Bashir Maan was born in Maan village, near Qila Didar Singh, Gujranwala District, British India (now in present-day Pakistan).
-He completed his high school studies at DB High School, Qila Didar Singh.
-He was an undergraduate and worked as a clerk at Lahore.
+He completed high school at DB High School, Qila Didar Singh.
+He was an undergraduate and worked as a clerk in Lahore.
 As a student, between 1943 and 1947, he was involved in the struggle for independence of the Indian sub-continent and the creation of Pakistan.
 Following this, he organised the rehabilitation of Muslim refugees from India to his locality.
 Ultimately, he decided to leave for the United Kingdom.

 Move to Glasgow

 He arrived in Glasgow from his native Pakistan in March 1953 at the age of 26.
 Beginning as a student and door to door salesman, in 1967 he went on to open one of the first shops in Glasgow to sell alcohol at heavily discounted prices.
 He subsequently sold this side of his business concerns due to the conflict that it had with his religious beliefs.